gedsic/tumbdl/README.md

 Tumblr image downloader and archiver

 A simple bash script that scans the archive of a tumblelog and gets the image or video files from the post pages.
 It keeps track of the post pages that have been downloaded, so that existing images are not downloaded again.
 This makes it easy to archive a tumblelog on your computer and update it if new images were posted.

 Requirements:
 -------------
-bash (Version?), wget, grep, egrep (most linux distros should have these)
+bash (version?), curl, PCRE for grep -P (normally you have this), youtube-dl (see https://rg3.github.io/youtube-dl/) for externally hosted videos

 Usage
 -----